What is an employee experience platform?

 Given that we spend about 25 years working, our ‘experience’ at work should be the highest priority.

-Yet we often focus on raw productivity, hitting KPIs, and profitability.
+Yet we often focus on raw employee productivity, hitting KPIs, and profitability.

-Now, with the experience generation, millennials, making up 35% of the workforce it’s no surprise the conversation has shifted, and the spotlight turns to experience platforms.
+Now, with the experience generation, millennials, making up 35% of the workforce, it’s no surprise the conversation has shifted, and the future of work spotlight turns to experience platforms.

 Average time adult spend working

-Before diving into what makes an ideal employee experience platform and why HR and leaders should invest in it, let’s define the term by breaking it down into two concepts.
+Before diving into how to choose the right employee experience platform and why HR and leaders should invest in it, let’s define the term by breaking it down into two concepts.

 What is employee experience?